benjamesmurray/GTFS/README.md

 **GTFS_API_Request.py:**

-For one off queries to the BODS GTFS API, storing the response in a readable .txt file.
+For one off queries to the BODS GTFS API, storing the response in a readable .csv file.

 # How to Run the Files